Marcus Smith (wide receiver): Baltimore Ravens

-Marcus Smith was selected by the Baltimore Ravens in the fourth round (106th overall) of the 2008 NFL Draft.
+Smith was selected by the Baltimore Ravens in the fourth round (106th overall) of the 2008 NFL draft.
 He signed a three-year contract with the team on July 18.

-Smith played in only 6 games in 2008, he did not have any receptions but had six tackles on special teams as a gunner.
+Smith played in only six games in 2008, he did not have any receptions but had six tackles on special teams as a gunner.

 Smith missed all of the 2009 season after he tore his ACL in a preseason game.

 Smith returned in 2010 and notched 21 special teams tackles.

-Marcus Smith was released by Baltimore during final cuts on September 3, 2011.
+He was released by Baltimore during final cuts on September 3, 2011.

 New Orleans VooDoo

 On March 26, 2015, Smith was assigned to the New Orleans VooDoo of the Arena Football League.
 He was placed on reassignment on June 10, 2015.